 4 Tips For Each Of The Stages Of Practice…

-- Practice using natural language when you talk about homeopathy.
+- Practice using everyday language when you talk about what you do.

 - Offer a free 30-minute call to any one interested in being a case study.